Brand management: Branding terminology

 Brand awareness refers to the extent to which consumers can identify a brand under various conditions.
 Marketers typically identify two distinct types of brand awareness; namely brand recognition and brand recall.
+Brand recognition refers to how easily the consumers can associate a brand based on the company's logo, slogan, color scheme, or other visual element, without seeing the company's name.

-Brand Recognition refers to how easily the consumers can associate a brand based on the company's logo, slogan, color scheme, or other visual element, without seeing the company's name.
+Brand collaborations refer to the short-lived or ephemeral "partnerships between brands in which their images, legacies and values intertwine."p.13 Brand collaborations can be unconventional when brands partner with other brands or designers seemingly on the opposite spectrum in terms of design, esthetics, positioning and values.

 Brand equity Within the literature, it is possible to identify two distinct definitions of brand equity.
 Firstly an accounting definition suggests that brand equity is a measure of the financial value of a brand and attempts to measure the net additional inflows as a result of the brand or the value of the intangible asset of the brand.
 A different definition comes from marketing where brand equity is treated as a measure of the strength of consumers' attachment to a brand; a description of the associations and beliefs the consumer has about the brand.

 Brand image refers to an image an organization wants to project; a psychological meaning or meaning profile associated with a brand.

 Brand loyalty refers to the feelings of attachment a consumer forms with a brand.
 It is a tendency of consumers to purchase repeatedly from a specific brand.

 Brand personality refers to "the set of human personality traits that are both applicable to and relevant for brands".